-This policy outlines the procedure that the complainant, the trust and its academies will follow.
-Once a complaint has been made, it can be resolved or withdrawn at any stage.
+This policy outlines the procedure that the person raising the concern or making the complaint and the trust and its academies will follow.
+Once a concern has been raised or a complaint has been made, it can be resolved or withdrawn at any stage.